Jordan: Post-independence

-The Treaty of London, signed by the British Government and the Emir of Transjordan on 22 March 1946, recognised the independence of the state upon ratification by both countries' parliaments.
+The Treaty of London, signed by the British government and the Emir of Transjordan on 22 March 1946, recognised the independence of the state.
 On 25 May 1946, the day that the treaty was ratified by the Transjordan parliament, Transjordan was raised to the status of a kingdom under the name of the Hashemite Kingdom of Jordan in Arabic, with Abdullah as its first king; although it continued to be referred to as the Hashemite Kingdom of Transjordan in English until 1949.
 25 May is now celebrated as the nation's Independence Day, a public holiday.
 Jordan became a member of the United Nations on 14 December 1955.

-On 15 May 1948, as part of the 1948 Arab–Israeli War, Jordan intervened in Palestine together with many other Arab states.
-Following the war, Jordan controlled the West Bank and on 24 April 1950 Jordan formally annexed these territories after the Jericho conference.
+On 15 May 1948, as part of the 1948 Palestine war, Jordan intervened along with several other Arab states.
+Following the war, Jordan controlled the West Bank, and on 24 April 1950 Jordan formally annexed these territories after the Jericho Conference.
 In response, some Arab countries demanded Jordan's expulsion from the Arab League.
 On 12 June 1950, the Arab League declared that the annexation was a temporary, practical measure and that Jordan was holding the territory as a "trustee" pending a future settlement.

 King Abdullah was assassinated at the Al-Aqsa Mosque in 1951 by a Palestinian militant, amid rumors he intended to sign a peace treaty with Israel.

-Abdullah was succeeded by his son Talal, who would soon abdicate due to illness in favour of his eldest son Hussein.
-Talal established the country's modern constitution in 1952.
-Hussein ascended to the throne in 1953 at the age of 17.
+Abdullah was succeeded by his son Talal, who established the country's modern constitution in 1952.
+Illness caused Talal to abdicate to his eldest son Hussein, who ascended to the throne in 1953 at age 17.
 Jordan witnessed great political uncertainty in the following period.
-The 1950s were a period of political upheaval, as Nasserism and Pan-Arabism swept the Arab World.
-On 1 March 1956, King Hussein Arabized the command of the Army by dismissing a number of senior British officers, an act made to remove remaining foreign influence in the country.
-In 1958, Jordan and neighboring Hashemite Iraq formed the Arab Federation as a response to the formation of the rival United Arab Republic between Nasser's Egypt and Syria.
+The 1950s was a period of political upheaval, as Nasserism and Pan-Arabism swept the Arab World.
+On 1 March 1956, King Hussein Arabised the command of the Army by dismissing a number of senior British officers, an act made to remove remaining foreign influence in the country.
+In 1958, Jordan and neighbouring Hashemite Iraq formed the Arab Federation as a response to the formation of the rival United Arab Republic between Nasser's Egypt and Syria.
 The union lasted only six months, being dissolved after Iraqi King Faisal II (Hussein's cousin) was deposed by a bloody military coup on 14 July 1958.